smothiki/Replicasystem/src/README.txt

   port number is 4999

-Since designated ports are binded to the UDP socket through which clients send requested to servers, servers cannot use the same port to send UDP packets to master.
+Since designated ports are binded to the UDP socket through which clients send requested to servers, servers cannot use the same ports to send UDP packets to master.
 Therefore, the sockets used to send message to master server are bounded to ports whose numbers are desginated port numbers plus 100.
+For instance, if a server is designated to 127.0.0.1:4002, it sends online message to master via port 4102.

 Requests and replies share the same structure (defined as structs.Request), since they share some common fields.
 This makes it easy to transfer data